-Pamela Miles, AFDO President, Program Supervisor, Animal & Food Industry Services - Food Safety Program, Virginia Department of Agriculture and Consumer Services
+Pam Miles, Program Supervisor, Food Safety Program, for the Virginia Department of Agriculture and Consumer Services

 Pam Miles is currently the Program Supervisor for the Virginia Department of Agriculture and Consumer Services’ Food Safety Program.
-She has worked for VDACS Food Safety Program for twenty–nine years.
+In her current position, she directs a statewide Food Safety Program; providing supervision, direction and support to all Program staff including Food Safety Specialists who are responsible for the inspection and ongoing monitoring of all food manufacturers, food retailers and warehouses in the Commonwealth.
+She has worked for the VDACS Food Safety Program for thirty one years.
 She was employed initially as a Food Safety Specialist, then as a Regional Manager and now functions in her current role as the Program Supervisor.
-In this position, she directs a statewide Food Safety Program; providing supervision, direction and support to all Program staff including Food Safety Specialists who are responsible for the inspection and ongoing monitoring of all food manufacturers, retailers and warehouses in the Commonwealth.
-Before her work with the state she worked for six years in quality control for Kraft Foods and for a Dairy plant.
-She graduated in Food Science from Purdue University and is an avid Boilermaker fan, especially basketball.
-She currently serves as the President for the Association of Food and Drug Officials and is a past President of AFDOSS.
+Before her work with the state she worked in the food industry for six years in quality control for Kraft Foods and for a Dairy fluid milk plant.
+She graduated with a Bachelor of Science in Food Science from Purdue University.
+She served as President for the Association of Food and Drug Officials in 2017-18.

-Steve Moris, Manager, Division of Food, Safety, and Lodging, Kansas Department of Agriculture
+Steve Moris, Program Manager, Division of Food Safety and Lodging, Kansas Department of Agriculture

 Steve Moris is the Program Manager for the Division of Food Safety and Lodging at the Kansas Department of Agriculture.
 He has been with the program since 2006.
 The Food Safety Division is responsible for licensing and inspecting over 16,000 food establishments, food manufacturers, food storage, and lodging facilities.
 Prior to his work at the Department of Agriculture he spent 16 years working for the Kroger Company in positions ranging from the front-end clerk to store manager.
 In addition to the work Steve does to protect public safety in the state of Kansas he serves on numerous AFDO, CFP, and PFP committees.
 He is the past President and current director at large for the MCAFDO board.
 Steve is currently the President Elect for the AFDO Executive Board, a member of the FSPCA Steering Committee, and SW Region State Representative to the CFP Board.
 Steve and his wife Holly have two wonderful sons, Blake who is a civil engineering masters student at Kansas State University and Evan who is a High School junior.
 In his free time he enjoys attending Kansas State University sporting events, refurbishing furniture, and is involved in Evan’s rowing club by being on the Manhattan Junior Crew and the Kansas State Rowing Association boards.